We’ve all heard the saying that first impressions count, and this is just as true online as it is in real life.

 Format Selection (File Type)

 I usually add images for products at 1200px by 900 px.
-It’s worth noting that images for Google Products need to comply with Google’s Shopping Ads policy —if you have an issue getting products approved in GMB it might be because your product images don’t comply:
+It’s worth noting that images for Google Products need to comply with Google’s Shopping Ads policy—if you have an issue getting products approved in GBP it might be because your product images don’t comply:

 How do I, as a business, upload images?

-Images can be added via the Google My Business dashboard, the new NMX SERP interface, and the soon-to-be-defunct GMB app.
+Images can be added via the NMX SERP interface.

 If you have a number of locations and you have bulk verified those listings you can upload images via bulk upload – you can find the full step-by-step instructions here.